prom-client-net/prom-client-metricpusher/README.md

 [![CI](https://img.shields.io/github/workflow/status/prom-client-net/prom-client-metricpusher/%F0%9F%92%BF%20CI%20Master?label=CI&logo=github)](https://github.com/prom-client-net/prom-client-metricpusher/actions/workflows/master.yml)
 [![License MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-## Pushgateway
+## PushGateaway

-Sometimes when it is not possible to pull e.g. - nodes behind LB or there is a worker like daemon or windows service that does not have HTTP endpoint still there is way to push your metrics to Pushgateway server that you can install from [here](https://github.com/prometheus/pushgateway/releases "here").
+Sometimes when it is not possible to pull e.g. - nodes behind LB or there is a worker like daemon or windows service that does not have HTTP endpoint still there is way to push your metrics to PushGateaway server that you can install from [here](https://github.com/prometheus/pushgateway/releases).

 ## Installation